-Don’t get too excited — MONEY was unable to reach a human representative when it tried the IRS phone number on Monday and Tuesday.
+Don’t get too excited — Money was unable to reach a human representative when it tried the IRS phone number after the May 18 announcement.
 Running through the main menu several times got us nowhere.
 Dialing 0 in hopes of getting an operator resulted in an error message: “We are unable to process your response.
 Thank you for calling the Internal Revenue Service.”

 The line eventually hung up.